Takamine (guitar manufacturer): History

 While primarily known for acoustic and acoustic-electric guitars, Takamine produced a limited run of high-quality solid-body electric guitars and electric basses from 1983 to 1985.
-Though there is a somewhat limited amount of information about these products -compared to their acoustic counterparts-, it is known that some of these guitars had bodies that evoked the iconic shapes ofStratocaster and Explorer guitars, with some high-end models sporting DiMarzio-made pickups, Floyd Rose or Kahler tremolos, and Gotoh tuners.
+Though there is a somewhat limited amount of information about these products -compared to their acoustic counterparts-, it is known that some of these guitars had bodies that evoked the iconic shapes of Stratocaster and Explorer guitars, with some high-end models sporting DiMarzio-made pickups, Floyd Rose or Kahler tremolos, and Gotoh tuners.

 In the 1990s, Takamine's position as a major force in the international musical market in the past couple of decades led to collaborations with artists like singer-songwriter Steve Wariner in 1990, country star Garth Brooks in 1995, and multi-instrumentalist John Jorgenson in 1999, resulting in Takamine’s first signature models.
 In 1993 the company’s factory introduced laser-guided CNC machinery that added to Takamine’s known prowess in intricate inlay work, in the next few years the Supernatural, Nashville, Tradition, and Hirade models would be introduced.

 The G-Series models would soon be introduced, aiming to offer affordable instruments manufactured outside of Japan built under Takamine's rigorous quality standards bearing the brand's name, available in all different body shapes, woods, and finishes as the Japan-made instruments, featuring simpler proprietary pre-amplifiers.

 Katayama, who served as Takamine's in the late 70's would return to the company's top position in 2002 after then-current president, Hiroshi Sugimura, died.
 The turn of the millennium saw the brand once again embracing both innovations, with the introduction of the CT ("Cool Tubes") tube-powered preamp family in 2004; and tradition, by opening a new main state-of-the-art factory and HQ in its hometown of Sakashita, where it currently resides since 2005.
-Signature models endorsed by Kenny Chesney, previously mentioned long-time Takamine artist Glen Frey and Toby Keith were also introduced in 2008, 2009, and 2012, respectively.
+Signature models endorsed by Kenny Chesney, previously mentioned long-time Takamine artist Glenn Frey and Toby Keith were also introduced in 2008, 2009, and 2012, respectively.

 Since March 2015, Takamine's US-North American distribution has been handled by fellow Japanese guitar company ESP Guitars, which later became responsible for Takamine's distribution in Mexico starting October 2024.